What Is a DWI Charge in Washington, DC?

 This DWI standard is not applicable when an individual is stated to have been under the influence of drugs or medication or a mixture of liquor and medication.

 Deadly car accidents often stem from driving under the influence of alcohol, which has led to the enactment of strict laws.
 DUI and DWI offenders face potentially life-changing charges, and hiring a dedicated DC DUI lawyer will strengthen your defense.
+Your DUI defense attorney will help you prepare defense strategy to protect your rights in the court and fight against your charges.

 Types of DUI Charges